 4. Electronic Forms

 Electronic forms replace paper forms with easy-to-design and easy to track web forms.
 Electronic forms offer your employees, customers, and partners access to the forms they need through public websites or embedded on your company’s intranet.
 These forms, once submitted, are then automatically routed into their designated workflows, eliminating the need for manual follow-ups or navigating the company hierarchy to ensure those who need to review the form receive it.
 Laserfiche’s prebuilt or custom-built forms help companies track employee workloads, eliminate lost paperwork, secure incoming data, and create transparency within the business.

 Whether working remotely from home or working on the road, employees need access to their documents and data wherever they are.
 ECM offers mobility to businesses with a dynamic, remote workforce.
 Secure, remote access to documents, collaboration on information, and engagement from workers away from the office are all easily achieved with ECM.

 A document management system is an invaluable tool for any company, but sometimes an office needs more.
-Organizations with robust and dynamic information environments need enterprise content services.
-This sophisticated software provides the security and capabilities needed to embrace a variety of content types in a centralized, organized environment.
+Organizations with robust and dynamic information environments need Enterprise Content Services (ECS).
+A sophisticated ECS platform provides the security and capabilities needed to embrace a variety of content types in a centralized, organized environment.

 If your current document management solutions struggle to handle your company’s content or you have no way to categorize it in the system, it’s time to look into enterprise content management.
-Don’t let novel content types hamstring the office workflow – let them amplify the organization’s achievements.
+Don’t let content access and management hamstring the office workflow – let it amplify your business's achievements.